davidje13/lean-test/README.md

 	This allows non-relative imports like `import foo from 'foo';`, which will be resolved by looking in `node_modules`, which means some projects can be tested without needing a compilation / transpilation stage.
-	Note that import maps are currently only supported by Chrome, but Firefox is also considering implementing them.
+	Note that import maps are currently supported by Chrome, Firefox, and Edge.

 - `--parallel-suites` / `--parallel` / `-p` / environment `PARALLEL_SUITES=true`:<br>
 	Runs test suites in parallel.
 This is generally recommended unless the code being